issaceee/isaac-vault/Readings/Texts/Paper 3/Middle March/Eliot and Russell, “Middlemarch.”.md

 ### ch.
 36
 - “And I call it a robbery: it was like giving him the land, to promise it; and what is promising, if making everybody believe is not promising”
+- “We may handle even extreme opinions with impunity while our furniture, our dinner-giving, and preference for armorial bearings in our own case, link us indissolubly with the established order.”

+Excerpt From
+Middlemarch (Oxford Worlds Classics)
+George Eliot
+This material may be protected by copyright.

 Excerpt From
 Middlemarch (Oxford Worlds Classics)